 - Taste the self-proclaimed best rum in the world and visit a local rum distillery in Guyana.

-- Explore the country’s rich history and heritage in their capital city, Georgetown.
-Important stops include the St George’s Cathedral and the Bourda market.
+- Explore the country’s rich history and heritage in its capital city, Georgetown.
+Important stops include St George’s Cathedral and the Bourda market.

-Give a quick read through this article “10 REASONS GUYANA IS SOUTH AMERICA’S SECRET SUPERSTAR” for some more Guyana travel inspiration and information!
+Give a quick read through this article, “10 REASONS GUYANA IS SOUTH AMERICA’S SUPERSTAR,” for some more Guyana travel inspiration and information!

-Avoid the known dangerous areas in Brazil and you will have nothing to fear.
-The warm Brazilian locals, vibrant cities and magnificent Amazonian forests will have you hooked, not wanting to leave.
+Avoid the known dangerous areas in this South American country, and you will have nothing to fear.
+The warm Brazilian locals, vibrant cities, and magnificent Amazonian forests will have you hooked and not wanting to leave.

-Funnily enough, the country has been built with a tourist infrastructure in mind and as a result, much of the country is relatively safe for tourists.
+Funnily enough, the country has been built with a tourist infrastructure in mind, and as a result, much of the country is relatively safe for travelers.
 While not the safest South American country, it is far from the dangerous place that it is often told to be.

 Highlight Activities in Brazil

-- Enjoy a city tour in Salvador and discover the detailed Portuguese influence that has contributed to the Brazilian culture
+- Enjoy a city tour in Salvador and discover the detailed Portuguese influence that has contributed to Brazilian culture.

 - EXPLORE BRAZIL (9 Days): “Connect with the lively rhythms of urban culture and venture deep into extraordinary ecosystems on a nine-day adventure in Brazil.
 On the colorful streets and sun-drenched beaches of Rio de Janeiro, learn to dance the samba and meet the costumers of Brazil’s famed Carnival.
 Venture into the tropical wetland wilderness of the Pantanal in search of caimans, capybaras, and other incredible creatures; and stand in the mists of spectacular Iguaçu Falls, a UNESCO World Heritage site”